Citroën Traction Avant: Wartime disruption

 In September 1939, France declared war on Germany, and in June 1940 the German Army rapidly invaded and occupied Northern France.
 The war years were characterised by a desperate shortage of raw materials for civilian industry and of petrol, but these factors were not apparent instantly.
-The Paris Motor Show scheduled for October 1939 was cancelled at short notice; Citroën’s own planned announcements had involved the forthcoming 2CV model rather than any significant changes to the Traction.
-For the Traction Avant, the last “normal” year in terms of production levels was 1939, and 8,120 of the 7C model, with 2910 mm wheelbase and 1628 cc, were produced.
-This tumbled to 1,133 in 1940, which was the first year when the plant suffered serious bomb damage – on this occasion caused by a German air attack – on 3 June 1940.
+The Paris Motor Show scheduled for October 1939 was cancelled at short notice; Citroën's own planned announcements had involved the forthcoming 2CV model rather than any significant changes to the Traction.
+For the Traction Avant, the last "normal" year in terms of production levels was 1939, and 8,120 of the 7C model, with 2910 mm wheelbase and 1628 cc, were produced.
+This fell to 1,133 in 1940, which was the first year when the plant suffered serious bomb damage – on this occasion caused by a German air attack – on 3 June 1940.
 Production of the cars was suspended in June 1941; by then a further 154 had been produced in the previous six-month period.
-The 7C would continue to appear in Citroën price-lists until March 1944, but production of this smaller engined 7CV was not resumed after the war.
+The 7C continued to appear in Citroën price-lists until March 1944, but production of this smaller engined 7CV was not resumed after the war.
 For the more powerful 1911 cc engined 11 B-light models, the equivalent figures were 27,473 units produced in 1939, 4,415 in 1940 and 2,032 for 1941, though for this model production in 1941 ended only in November 1941 so the figure for that year represents 11 months of production.

 In 1945, production restarted only slowly: the 11 B-light reappeared very little changed from the 1941 cars except that headlight surrounds were now painted rather than finished in chrome.
-By the end of December 1945, the year’s production had reached 1,525.
-Currency depreciation is evident from the car’s listed price, which had been 26,800 francs in January 1940, and had risen to 110,670 francs in October 1945.
+By the end of December 1945, the year's production had reached 1,525.
+Currency depreciation is evident from the car's listed price, which had been 26,800 francs in January 1940, and had risen to 110,670 francs in October 1945.
 In 1945, the car was the only model available from Citroën, and as another sign of the times, customers not able to supply their own tires were charged an additional 9,455 francs for a set of five.
 In May 1946, presumably reflecting an easing of the war-time tire shortage, the car could at last be purchased with tires at no extra cost, but by now the overall price of an 11 B-light had risen to 121,180 francs.

-The 11 B-normal model, differentiated from the 11 B-light by its 3090 mm wheelbase, experienced a similar drop in sales volumes between 1939 and 1941, with just 341 cars produced during the first seven months of 1941.
-After the war, a single 11 B-normal was produced in 1946, in time to be presented at the October 1946 Paris Motor Show: production built up during 1947, but during the car’s ten-year post-war production period, the shorter 11 B-light would, in France, continue to outsell the 11 B-normal.
+The 11 B-normal model, differentiated from the 11 B-light by its 3090 mm wheelbase, underwent a similar drop in sales volumes between 1939 and 1941, with just 341 cars produced during the first seven months of 1941.
+After the war, a single 11 B-normal was produced in 1946, in time to be presented at the October 1946 Paris Motor Show: production built up during 1947, but during the car's ten-year post-war production period, the shorter 11 B-light would, in France, continue to outsell the 11 B-normal.